civilware/tela/TELA-DOC-1/README.md

 ```

 ### Initialization
+It is recommended to use a compliant host application such as [TELA-CLI](../cmd/tela-cli/README.md) when installing a `TELA-DOC-1`, which will automate the process and help to avoid errors during installation.
 To deploy a `TELA-DOC-1` manually, developers can fill out the input fields inside of `InitializePrivate()` and input the document code in the designated multiline comment section at the bottom of the smart contract template.

 ```go
 Function InitializePrivate() Uint64